andrex17/ics/README.md

 The code inside the file S71500_U.py writes a value from the Analog Input Memory of the PLC (IW4).
 However it can be modified for writing in other spaces of memory.

 The code inside the file S71500_U_R.py reads a value from the Analog Input Memory of the PLC.
 The example shows two different payloads for the IW4 and IW6 Memory.

+The code inside the file S71500_D_R.py reads a value from the Digital Input/Output Memory of the PLC.
+The example contains two different payloads for the I1.0 and Q1.0 PLC memory.
+It should be noted that specific bits such as I1.3 or Q0.5 can't be addressed, instead the packet is composed by a byte that contains entire 8 positions.